History of Providence, Rhode Island: Founding and colonial era

-In 1700, the first church building was erected in the city—a Baptist church on the corner of Smith and North Main Streets.
+In 1700, the first church building was erected in the city—the first meeting house of the First Baptist Church of Providence, established in 1638, on the corner of Smith and North Main Streets.

 This headstone in the cemetery of the Cathedral of St. John marks the graves of three enslaved Black residents of Providence.

 Colonial administrators in Providence banned the enslavement of black people and Native Americans in 1652 and 1676, respectively.
 In 1703, the Rhode Island General Assembly overruled the municipal statutes and legalized black and Native slavery throughout the colony.
 Merchants in Providence supplied sugar plantations in the West Indies with slaves, livestock, dairy products, fish, candles and lumber, and received molasses for rum.
 The trade particularly flourished after 1730, helping to establish the city as a major port.
 In 1755, enslaved people accounted for 8 percent of Providence's population At the time, enslaved people made up 10% of Rhode Island's population, with higher concentrations in Newport and Narragansett Country, while enslaved population averaged 5% for the northern colonies.

 By the 1760s, the population of the city's urban core reached 4,000.

 In 1770, Brown University moved to Providence from nearby Warren.
 At the time, the college was known as Rhode Island College and occupied a single building on College Hill.
 The college's choice to relocate to Providence as opposed to Newport symbolized a larger shift away from the latter city's commercial and political dominance over the colony.